-Exemptions for No Pass No Play for Pre-AP, AP, Dual Credit, and Dual Enrollment
+Exemption Waiver for No Pass No Play for Honors, AP, Dual Credit, and Dual Enrollment

-All Pre-AP, AP, Dual Credit, and Dual Enrollment Courses may qualify for exemptions under the No Pass No Play rule.
+All Honors, AP, Dual Credit, and Dual Enrollment Courses may qualify for exemptions under the No Pass No Play rule.
 Please see the current course guide for a complete listing of our course offerings.

+Students may be granted a waiver for one grading period of eligibility if they fail an advanced course with a grade of 60-70%.
+Students shall be eligible for one waiver per semester.
 Students wishing to apply the exemption waiver may submit the Grade Exemption Waiver form to the campus administration.